devfile/api/.github/PULL_REQUEST_TEMPLATE.md

   <!-- _Do we have anything that can break our clients?
 If so, open a notifying issue_ -->

-### How to test changes / Special notes to the reviewer
+# Tests Performed
+_Explain what tests you personally ran to ensure the changes are functioning as expected._

+# How To Test
+_Instructions for the reviewer on how to test your changes._

+# Notes To Reviewer
+_Any notes you would like to include for the reviewer._